Schoharie limousine crash: Vehicle

 New York Governor Andrew Cuomo said in an October 8 news conference that the limo was a "chopped vehicle", cut and extended to 34 ft long, 15 ft more than its original length, with added seats.
 It would thus need a federal certificate to operate, which it lacked.
 The Excursion had also failed inspection in September 2018 due to the absence of this certificate along with mechanical problems including a perpetually lit antilock brake warning indicator light, a dangling brake line, defective emergency exits and defective windshield wipers; hence, the limo was illegal to operate on public roads in the state until those issues were corrected.
 Similar issues had been found in a March spot inspection and the Excursion had been driven 1300 mi since then.
 In March, the vehicle had been cited for having 18 seats installed, in excess of its designed passenger capacity of 10.
 Different license plates were affixed to the limousine at its March and September inspections.

 A prosecution expert's report on the causes of the crash ascribed it to "catastrophic brake failure due to the neglect of mandated commercial vehicle inspections and maintenance by company personnel".
 The consultant found the brake pads corroded and the tubing to the rear brakes deficient, having failed to work at the time of the crash.
 The expert examined the soles of the driver's shoes, noting that his right loafer was severely deformed, with an imprint of the tread on the brake pedal suggesting he was desperately trying to stop the Excursion.

 Driver

 Toxicology tests revealed that Lisinicchia had "significant amounts" of marijuana and traces of anti-seizure medication in his system when he died.
 The marijuana levels suggested regular use.
-The family's attorney argued that the marijuana levels did not necessarily indicate impairment at the time of the crash.
+His family's attorney argued that the marijuana levels did not necessarily indicate impairment at the time of the crash.